If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Appendix

-As described in Section~\ref{exp_setup} and~\ref{app_models_prompts}, we directly prompt models to judge the (conditional) probability or acceptability of a conditional statement.
-While this method is well-established and has been used by existing studies~\citep{tian-etal-2023-just, yang2025on}, it is important to note that other methods exist for obtaining a model's probability estimate for a given statement.
-For instance, it is possible to compute the sentence probability a model assigns to a given statement by leveraging its output probability distribution over the model's vocabulary.
-While both direct elicitation and sentence probability have their respective advantages and disadvantages (as illustrated in Table~\ref{tab_elicitation_methods}), there are key differences between them that should be considered.
-Sentence probability quantifies how likely a model considers a given string.
-Notably, this captures surface form rather than semantics and does not necessarily reflect how likely the model deems the given statement to be true.
-In addition, pure sentence probability is highly sensitive to paraphrasing and tokenization and exhibits a notable length bias.
+While we use direct elicitation to retrieve (conditional) probability and acceptability ratings (cf. Sections~\ref{exp_setup} and~\ref{app_models_prompts}), a well-established approach~\citep[e.g.,][]{tian-etal-2023-just, yang2025on}, other methods exist for obtaining a model's probability estimate for a given statement.
+As an alternative to direct elicitation, we also compute the sentence probability a model assigns to a given statement by leveraging its output probability distribution over the model's vocabulary (see Section~\ref{elicitation_methods_main}).

+While both direct elicitation and sentence probability have their respective advantages and disadvantages (as illustrated in Table~\ref{tab_elicitation_methods}), they bear key differences that should be considered.
+Sentence probability quantifies how probable a model considers a given string.
+This captures surface form rather than semantics and does not necessarily reflect how likely the model deems the statement to be true.
+Additionally, pure sentence probability is highly sensitive to paraphrasing and tokenization and exhibits a notable length bias.
 In contrast, direct elicitation allows the model to be asked directly for the probability that a given statement is true.
 For instruct/chat models in particular, direct elicitation has been shown to be better calibrated than token likelihoods~\citep{tian-etal-2023-just}, as it leverages the model’s internal latent knowledge and reasoning.

-To compare alternative methods, such as sentence probability, with our direct elicitation approach, we compute the sentence probability of both the conditional probability $P(B \mid A)$ and the if-probability $P(\text{If A, then B})$ (as defined in Section~\ref{exp_setup}).
-In particular, for conditional probability, we use the following prompt $M$: